How to Successfully Evaluate Learning Outcomes for Online Courses

 The 4 level of learning outcomes evaluation

 The Kirkpatrick Model is the worldwide standard for evaluating the effectiveness of training.
-It considers the value of any type of training, formal or informal, across four levels: Reaction, Learning, Behavior
+It considers the value of any type of training, formal or informal, across four levels: Reaction, Learning, Behavior and Results.
+These 4 levels are applied before, during and after training to both maximize and demonstrate training’s value.

 Level 1 – Reaction